On this page, we shall explain the procedure for creating and running tests in the local PC environment.

 As we have uploaded one capture, we can perform a simple test using just one screen.
 By selecting, and dragging & dropping elements on the capture, you can easily create a test procedure as shown in Figure 10.

-See here for “Element inspection mode”, which enables you to easily create tests in real time.
+See here for “Element Detection Mode”, which enables you to easily create tests in real time.

 Figure 10 Test procedure